-Every season in Italy has its charms, but when’s the best time to visit Italy for the perfect mix of good value, weather and elbow room (that’s “spazio di manovra,” in Italian)?
+Every season in Italy has its charms, but when is the best time to visit Italy for the ideal mix of good weather, value and elbow room (that’s “spazio di manovra,” in Italian)?

-Get ready to trade in your pumpkin spice latte for some caffe amaretto and set your sights on an autumn getaway to explore Rome, Venice, the Amalfi Coast and beyond.
+Get ready to trade in your pumpkin spice latte for some caffe amaretto because you don’t want to miss Italy in the fall.

-Italians call their home “bel paese” – the beautiful country – and it’s especially true when the heat of summer gives way to the sunny days and cooler nights of fall.
+Italians call their home “bel paese” – the beautiful country – and it’s especially true when the heat of summer gives way to the sunny days and cooler nights of October.

 Find great deals on Italy vacations with AAA Travel.

-“Air conditioning is not as much of a thing in Italy as it is in the U.S., so that can be an issue for some when it’s very hot.
-May and October are a good time frame to visit if you mind the heat,” said AAA travel advisor Jennifer Della Pena.
+“Air conditioning is not as much of a thing in Italy as it is in the U.S., so that can be an issue for some when it’s very hot,” said AAA travel advisor Jennifer Della Pena, who suggests both early spring and fall for those who who prefer cooler temperatures.

 There is a caveat, however.
 “If you are going to Southern Italy and Sicily, that climate is very different than if you’re doing the Dolomites on the border of Switzerland,” Della Pena added.
 The former is generally warmer than the latter.

-In October, for example, daytime temperatures in Naples, Palermo and Rome average pleasant, 72-degree highs, while the mercury dips to an average of 58 degrees in Lake Como, and even chillier in the Italian Alps.
+For example, the weather in Italy in October can still be pleasant enough to hit the beaches of the Italian Riviera, particularly earlier in the month.
+The Rome climate is moderate, averaging pleasant, 72-degree highs during the day.
+But the mercury dips to an average of 58 degrees in Lake Como, and even chillier in the Italian Alps.

 The Best Time to Visit Italy to Avoid Crowds